Foundation Waterproofing & Drain Tile Systems

 Installing the drain tile on top of the footer means that your water table will be at the top of the footer.
 My method puts the water table about 6 inches below the top of the footer.
 You want the level of water as low as possible.

-I recommend that the drain tile be installed the day after the footers are poured.
-I used to help strip the forms and then put a 1 to 2 inch layer of 1 inch gravel along side the outside of the footer.
+I recommend that the drain tile is installed the day after the footers are poured.
+I used to help strip the forms and then put a 1 to 2-inch layer of 1-inch gravel alongside the outside of the footer.

 There are advantages to doing the job this way.
 First, the space between the side of the footer and the wall can fill with collapsed dirt and/or concrete overflow from pouring the foundation wall.
 This stuff is tough to dig out and remove once the basement walls are poured.
 Besides, it is tough to work in the narrow area left along the foundation after the walls are up and poured.

 Once the foundation is waterproofed, you can continue the drain tile installation.
 I recommend that you install an additional 2 to 3 feet of 1-inch gravel cover above the footer.
 On top of this, install tar paper or a 6-inch-thick layer of straw before installing any backfill dirt.